 This lab will introduce you to some of the basic features of MATLAB.
 You should do the exercises below.
 As you do each one, copy the relevant input and output from MATLAB and paste it into a Word document.
 You need only include commands that worked.
-You will electronically submit your Word document in EEE's dropbox on the day that the lab is due.
-Make sure and include your name, student ID and which discussion section you are signed up for.
+For submission, please turn in hardcopy (printout) of your word document.

 You should save your file temporarily on the machine in the lab.
 You should delete the file from the lab computer before your logout, but don't forget to save a more permanent copy, either by emailing it to yourself or storing it somewhere in the cloud.